-The following Local Government guidance note Produced in partnership with Philip McCourt provides comprehensive and up to date legal information covering:
+The following Local Government practice note Produced in partnership with Philip McCourt provides comprehensive and up to date legal information covering:

 Discussion of employment issues in local government fall into three areas:

 normal employment law issues, such as those concerning discrimination, fair or unfair dismissal (including redundancy), TUPE etc

 contractual requirements, which will require consultation with national conditions of service except where local agreements have been made.
 In this scenario those contractual requirements will fall into one of three categories, being:

 Joint Negotiating Committee (JNC) terms for chief executives and chief officers

 other managers and staff under the single status (Local government terms and conditions known as green book) conditions; and

 occupation specific conditions of service, such as those for teachers or firefighters

 those laws that are specific to local authorities, concerning the appointment of staff and those more generally concerning decision-making as a local authority that impact on those decisions.
 These are contained in several sources but principally as part of mandatory standing orders, commonly referred to as an authorities’ employment procedure rules

 This Practice Note provides a summary of the last of these areas: the local government legal peculiarities involved in the appointment or dismissal of officers, and any particular legal points or elements of the conditions of service that are relevant to that.